rocksclusters/kubernetes/README.md

 ```

 ### Configure Kubernetes <a name="config"></a>
-This secition explains configurung kubernetes after the roll is installed.
+This section explains configuring kubernetes after the roll is installed.

 1. Frontend is the kubernetes master
 2. MUST be connected to the internet to download kubernetes pods.